 Ledger Entries¶

-This specification defines a set of mandatory properties and fields for an AccountRoot
+This specification defines a set of mandatory properties and fields for an AccountRoot ledger entry when it is used as a pseudo-account.

 Object Identifier¶

-must be derived deterministically and be difficult to predict before creation.
+The address of the pseudo-account's AccountRoot must be derived deterministically and be difficult to predict before creation.
 This prevents malicious actors from front-running the creation transaction by pre-funding the address.
-The protocol creating the AccountRoot
+The protocol creating the AccountRoot must ensure the derived address is unoccupied.

-A nonce-based approach is used to generate the unique AccountRoot
+A nonce-based approach is used to generate the unique AccountRoot ID:

 - Initialize a nonce, $i$, to $0$.